-From protecting the scope or work of a bargaining unit, to challenging discipline or discharge, to making sure retiring employees get their full pension entitlements, there are few collective agreement disputes Steven has not argued.
-Similarly, before the Ontario Labour Relations Board, he has represented unions in all kinds of proceedings from illegal strike applications, to related employer disputes, to complex unfair labour practice complaints.
+From protecting the scope of bargaining unit work, to challenging discipline or discharge, to making sure retiring employees get their full pension entitlements, there are few collective agreement disputes Steven has not argued.
+At the Ontario Labour Relations Board, he has represented unions in all kinds of proceedings from illegal strike applications, to related employer disputes, to complex unfair labour practice complaints.

 Steven’s advocacy skills can also be seen in his class action practice.
 He has represented bank employees and others seeking a right to statutory overtime pay, retirees whose post-retirement benefits were improperly reduced, and hockey players seeking a right to the basic entitlements of employment standards legislation.

-Steven is perhaps most widely known for his work in connection with the freedom of association guarantee in s.
+Steven is perhaps most widely known for his work advancing the freedom of association guarantee in s.
 2(d) of the Canadian Charter of Rights and Freedoms.
-He has regularly represented intervenors in Supreme Court of Canada appeals dealing with the interpretation of s.
+He has represented intervenors in Supreme Court of Canada appeals dealing with the interpretation of s.
 2(d), including in cases where the Court extended the scope of s.
 2(d) to protect collective bargaining and the right to strike.
-Steven has made the Court’s jurisprudence accessible to a wider legal audience by explaining and analyzing its decisions at countless legal seminars and conferences, in law school classrooms across Ontario, and in articles published in legal journals and magazines.
+He has published a number of articles on that jurisprudence, and discussed it at many legal conferences.

 Steven has also brought s.
 2(d) applications before the lower courts.
 Notably, he helped convince the Superior Court of Justice that the Ontario government violated s.
 2(d) when it passed legislation that imposed collective agreements on teachers’ unions.
 Most recently, after a three year battle, lawyers employed by Legal Aid Ontario won voluntary recognition after Steven filed a s.
 2(d) application with the Superior Court.